ottercreektourism/Weather-Dashboard/README.md

 - The task was to create a weather dashboard using the Open Weather API.
 - The user should search for a city, and the weather for that location would pop up in a large card, including the name of the city, temperature, wind speed, UV Index, and an icon representing the current weather.
 - For the same city, the user would also see a five day forecast for their searched location.
+- Ideally the search history would be able to be saved into a button so that the user could easily click the city name to display the weather as long as they'd typed it before.
+This was not completed.

 What was done: